D3strukt0r/server-config/digitalocean/prod/traefik/README.md

 * Copy `.env.dist` to `.env` (`cp .env.dist .env`) and fill with info from 1Password Backup (Traefik | Prod | Config)

 * After starting, login to Grafana with default admin/admin credentials and change the password.

+## Setup grafana

+Login first with `admin` and `admin` credentials and change the password.

+Then restart the service.